HaxeFoundation/nekovm.org/www/pages/specs/functions.md

 f(); // prints 55
 ```

 Some languages might want more security about the types of the arguments that are passed to a function, or selecting at runtime different implementations of a function depending on the type of the arguments.
 There are many ways of doing that in Neko.
-For example, you might want to add arguments checks at the beginning of the function body using runtime types informations (RTTI) builtins.
+For example, you might want to add argument checks at the beginning of the function body using runtime type information (RTTI) builtins.

-Another useful builtin is `$apply` which is identical to a direct function call except that if the function require extra arguments, then its call is delayed until further arguments are used :
+Another useful builtin is `$apply` which is identical to a direct function call except that if the function requires extra arguments, then its call is delayed until further arguments are used :

 ```neko
 var f = function(x,y) { return x + y };